Mikayil Jabbarov: Work at the Ministry of Economy

 The first industrial explosives production plant has started fully operating in Ganja.
 Minister of Economy Mikayil Jabbarov noted that the first industrial explosives production plant, which began to fully operate in Ganja in 2024, is a successful business model of the public-private partnership, and this project is of great significance in terms of creating new jobs and modern production areas and reducing import dependency.

 The Joint Participation Agreement has been signed among bp, SOCAR Green and the Azerbaijan Investment Company on the construction of the 240 MW Shafag Solar Power Plant in Jabrayil.
 Minister of Economy Mikayil Jabbarov highlighted that the Joint Participation Agreement, signed among bp, SOCAR Green and the Azerbaijan Investment Company in 2024 in Jabrayil, will contribute to driving foreign direct investments, supporting Azerbaijan’s green transition objectives, the economic development of Jabrayil district and enhancing its energy supply, as well as reducing carbon emissions in the Caspian Sea and at the Sangachal terminal.

 As a result of the reforms, launched in Azerbaijan’s labor market in 2019, the number of concluded employment contracts has increased.
 Commenting on the 79% increase in new employment contracts in the non-oil sector as a result of the labor market reforms (application of concessions and fiscal incentives) launched in 2019, Minister of Economy Mikayil Jabbarov noted that the quality change in the labor market is the outcome of the economic growth, launch of new enterprises and the projects implemented within the framework of the investment promotion and the incentive-based tax policy.
 Harvard University’s Growth Lab has commended the reforms implemented in Azerbaijan’s labor market.
 It has been noted that it is a good example of incentives being efficient for the legalization of businesses.

+July 8, 2026 – Appointed as the Co-Chair of the Joint Commission on Economic, Scientific-Technical and Cultural Cooperation between the Government of the Republic of Azerbaijan and the Government of the Czech Republic.